Hund335/Aurora-Hub/README.md

-# Welcome to the Aurora Hub | Fisch GitHub Repository.
+# 🎣 Welcome to the Aurora Hub | Fisch GitHub Repository.

-## Features:
+## ⚡Features:
 - Very Fast Autofarm
 - Farm At Location
 - Teleport to Player